Anne Vignier (Rolton)

 Role at Cawthron

-- Developing tools to measure shellfish and algal health
+Developing and optimizing cellular assays to measure shellfish and algal health

 Technical skills, experience and interests